Our Approach to Student Discipline

 We do believe that effective discipline should have a clear connection to the undesired behavior.
 For example, if a student misuses materials and creates a mess in class, they should not miss recess.
 Instead, they should take responsibility for cleaning up the space with the supervision of a teacher.
 If they run and shout during a fire drill, they should practice it a second time.

 We believe in using our resources.
-The administration team, school counselor, resource department, and behavior specialist at Saint Timothy are eager to partner with teachers and parents to support students.
+The administration, school counselors and resource team at Saint Timothy are eager to partner with teachers and parents to support students.
 The sacrament of confession can also be scheduled for students through the administration team.
 We believe in offering students the chance to be forgiven and to start again.

 We believe that our vocation as Catholic educators requires preparing students for Heaven.